Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — II Timothy 2:12

-The tribe of Benjamin's stone is an Amethyst, and its literal meaning is to bind firmly.
+The tribe of Benjamin's stone is an Amethyst, whose literal meaning is to bind firmly.

 No one can enter a strong man’s house and plunder his goods, unless he first binds the strong man.
 And then he will plunder his house.